 There’s really no such thing as a good or bad IQ score.

 Why?
-Because your IQ is such a narrow measure of specific cognitive abilities and does a frankly poor job of reflecting the vast world of your mental capacities and your incredible intellectual gifts as a unique individual.
+Because your IQ is such a narrow measure of specific cognitive abilities.
+Frankly, it does a poor job of reflecting the vast world of your mental capacities intellectual strengths as a unique individual.

 New research in this field has revealed that we may actually possess up to nine different types of intelligence.
-And you can develop each of them by learning and improving your brain functions.
+And you can develop each of them by learning to improve your brain functions.

 The Intelligence That Counts

-So what field of intelligence would you genuinely like to be ‘sharper’ in?
+So what field of intelligence would you genuinely like to be sharper in?
 What’s something completely new you would like to learn?
 What cognitive abilities would serve you in living your best life?
-These are the questions that count.
+These are the questions that actually count.

 Whether you’d like to learn a new language or instrument, learn how to read faster, remember people’s names forever, or just boost your memory in general, it’s never too late.
-The truth is, your brain is just like a muscle – you can train it to be stronger.
+The truth is, your brain is a muscle–and there’s nothing stopping you from training it to be stronger.